-- For children at risk (such as family history) for FH, - screening should be at 3 years of age

-- repeated once between ages 9 and 11 years - repeated again at age 18 - "Individuals should be screened for familial hypercholesterolemia (FH) when there is a family history of premature ASCVD..." - Individuals should be screened if they have "Elevated cholesterol levels (total, non-HDL and/ or LDL) consistent with FH" - The authors note, "While genetic testing may identify FH, it is not commonly used in the U.S. due to cost and lack of payer coverage" (Jellinger et al., 2017).
+- For children at risk (such as family history) for FH, - o screening should be at three years of age - o repeated once between ages nine and 11 years - o repeated again at age 18 - "Individuals should be screened for familial hypercholesterolemia (FH) when there is a family history of premature ASCVD..." - Individuals should be screened if they have "Elevated cholesterol levels (total, non-HDL and/ or LDL) consistent with FH" - The authors note, "While genetic testing may identify FH, it is not commonly used in the U.S. due to cost and lack of payer coverage" (Jellinger et al., 2017).